 Recently aerated soil draws any fertilizer down deep into the ground, where it feeds grass roots and has a big positive impact.
 For a healthy lawn, apply a high-nitrogen, organic fertilizer after aeration.

-Milorganite is an excellent fertilizer choice for established yards, especially if mixed with Scotts Turf Builder or another fertilizer.
-It delivers nitrogen over an extended period of time and will not burn your yard.
-If you’ve recently overseeded, use a lawn-starter fertilizer to kickstart your grass seed.
+Milorganite is an excellent fertilizer choice for established yards.
+It’s a slow-release fertilizer, so it delivers nitrogen over an extended period of time and will not burn your yard.

 - Helps green up your lawn within a few weeks.